 The technical data is determined in accordance with European Community standards.
 We reserve the right to make modifications.
 Specifications in the vehicle documents always have priority over those given in this manual.

 Engine identification

 It is possible, using the Vehicle Identification Number (VIN), to determine the engine type that is installed in your vehicle.
-The seventh digit denotes the engine type:
+For further information consult a workshop.